Big Shots – Family Literacy Program PS 34

 We usually go to the award ceremony that’s held at the end of the year.
 We also participate in a focus group for a “book bus” where we discuss ideas and strategies for how we can bring the book bus to the community.
 We have met with several artists, cartoonists, illustrators and writers.

-How has your involvement affected you over time?
+How has your involvement with the foundation affected you over time?

 Well, I think my kids are a little more proud to say, “That’s my mom.”
 Before we joined the BJF Family Literacy Program, I would ask my kids, “What did you learn in school today?”
 They would just shrug their shoulders and say, “I don’t know.”
 Attending the BJF Family Literacy Program in the evenings after work with my children, I’m aware of what they are learning because I’m right there, learning it with them.
 Now instead of asking, “What did you learn in school today?”
 I ask “How did you like that activity we did together today in family literacy?”
 And they enjoy discussing it with me because it is a positive experience that we share.